Rutherfords Punting

 Opening Information

 Our opening hours reflect the seasonal amount of daylight in Cambridge.
-This means that in summertime you can book a punt experience well into the night at 8 or 9pm.
-In the depths of winter our last boat leaves around 3:15pm.
+This means that in the summertime, you can book a punt experience well into the night at 8 or 9pm.
+In the depths of winter, our last boat leaves around 3:15pm.
+For a full bookings schedule, contact us with your preferred date, and we'll let you know our opening hours on that particular day.

 WHAT TIMES CAN I GO PUNTING?